Serhiy1/Cloud-computing-coursework---piazza/README.md

 Note: Which posts a User has liked or disliked a comment a refrence to said comment is stored in an array on their account

+When A user calls a the like endpoint a second time on a post it undoes their previous like Same Goes for the dislike beahviour